awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 If you have a Business or Enterprise account, Trusted Advisor automatically refreshes the checks in your account on a weekly basis\.

 **Note**
 If you have accounts in your organization that have a Developer or Basic support plan, a user for those accounts must sign in to the Trusted Advisor console to refresh the checks\.
-You can't refresh checks for all accounts from the organization's master account\.
+You can't refresh checks for all accounts from the organization's management account\.

 **To refresh Trusted Advisor checks**